 She returned to Catholic Charities in 1995 and served as the executive director of Catholic Charities Immigration Services.
 She became the social policy director in 1999, coordinating the advocacy efforts of Catholic Charities in Hawaii (CCH).
 CCH provides services to low-income families and elderly people, immigrants, refugees, homeless people, and youth and children who are at risk.
 CCH works with local communities of goodwill and national organizations to provide services and advocacy to those in need.

 Sister Earnest’s contribution to improving the lives of older adults in Hawaii was recognized by the Hawaiian Pacific Gerontological Society in their Nalima Kokua Community Service Award, presented to her in 1994.
 The award states: “Throughout all her work, Sister Earnest has put service to the community and the seniors at the top of her priorities.
 With her many years of service, as well as her continuing energy and enthusiasm, she is dedicated to promoting the best life possible for our elders.”

-Sister Earnest served as co-director of the congregational personnel office at the Maryknoll Sisters Center and was re-assigned to Hawaii in 2017.
+In 2011, Sister Earnest served as Co-Director of the Congregational Personnel Office at the Maryknoll Sisters Center, Maryknoll, NY.
+In 2017, she was re-assigned to Hawaii.